 4. Global instability and currency devaluation: The U.S. dollar remains strong but the global economy is being affected by currency devaluation in many other countries, the report notes.
 Investment from foreign buyers helps to boost the U.S. housing market, but there is a risk if currency devaluation continues in other countries too.

-5. Urbanization: Young professionals as well as older generations are showing an increasing appetite for wanting to live in walkable communities in the city.
+5. Urbanization: According to a Residential Real Estate Company, young professionals as well as older generations are showing an increasing appetite for wanting to live in walkable communities in the city.
 On the commercial front, urban vertical shopping configurations are growing more popular.
 Also fueling the urbanization trend, greater corporate relocations have been occurring recently that are moving away from the suburbs to cities as companies try to lure more younger, urban professionals.

 Source: “Top 10 Issues Affecting Real Estate Pros,” BUILDER (June 24, 2015)